 A subsidy limitation also applies to these families.
 To encourage families to select units that are appropriately sized and most likely to be affordable to the family when coupled with the rental subsidy, HACSB will apply a subsidy limitation to over-housed families.
 Over-housed families are those who have voluntarily selected and leased a unit that is larger than their voucher size.
-For example, a family with a two-bedroom voucher may choose to lease a three-bedroom unit.
-In these instances, the rental subsidy is capped by the applicable HACSB Local Payment Standard.
-However, in many cases the contract rent for the larger unit exceeds the contract rent for a unit that is the same size as the voucher issued to the family, which results in a greater family rent share than if the family had selected a smaller unit.
-Additionally, this scenario increases the HAP subsidy, often to the maximum allowable amount.
-Through this activity, HACSB will limit the maximum subsidy for over-housed families to the average subsidy rate for families that are not over-housed with the same size voucher.
+For example, a family with a two-

-6 Excludes legacy families exercising mobility from an HACSB Rental Assistance Demonstration (RAD) Project-Based Voucher (PBV) site.
+&lt;sup>8 Excludes legacy families exercising mobility from an HACSB Rental Assistance Demonstration (RAD) Project-Based Voucher (PBV) site.